neoforged/Documentation/docs/blockentities/index.md

 # Block Entities

 Block entities allow the storage of data on [blocks][block] in cases where [block states][blockstate] are not suitable.
 This is especially the case for data with a non-finite amount of options, such as inventories.
-Block entities are stationary and bound to a block, but otherwise share many similarities with entities, hence the name.
+Block entities are stationary and bound to a block, but otherwise share many similarities with [entities], hence the name.

 :::note
 If you have a finite and reasonably small amount (= a few hundred at most) of possible states for your block, you might want to consider using [block states][blockstate] instead.